Caffeine loading for increased rugby performance

 - You don’t need to take time off or “ween off” of caffeine to experience sports performance benefits.

 What do you think about caffeine?
 Have you had success using it for sports performance?
 Totally against it?
-Let us know in the comments!
+Let us know in the comments then cruise over the check out our supplements and stacks for some non-caffeine nutrition options.

 - Ahmed HN, Levitan EB, Wolk A, and Mittleman MA.
 (2009) Coffee consumption and risk of heart failure in men: an analysis from the Cohort of Swedish Men.
 Am Heart J. 158(4):667 – 72.